 “AHHHHH!”
 Roy started screaming.

-Aeryn seemed a little shocked at his expression.
+Aeryn watched Roy as he screamed.
 What is he doing? she thought.

-Roy started moving towards her a little bit, he was breaking through the wind.
+Roy began moving towards her inch by inch, he was breaking through the wind.
 “I won’t… let you…” he said.

 What?
 He can move!? she thought as she ran out of breath again.
 She stopped blowing the gust of wind.
-Roy quickly bolted towards her as he saw his opening.
+Roy once again bolted towards her as he saw his opening.
 NO! she thought.
-She breathed in quickly and started blowing the air at him even stronger than before.
+She inhaled one more time and started blowing the air at him even stronger than before.
 Roy hastily switched to his defensive stance like before but this time he was closer to Aeryn.

 “UGH!!” he grunted at the force of the wind.
-It seemed like it was harder for him to maintain his stance, it was pushing him back a little.
+It seemed like it was harder for him to maintain his stance, it was pushing him back.

 “BOSS!
 You can do it, boss!”
 Gen shouted from his seat.